 Successful example: senior manager resume at Verizon

-Stand out resume for a person with bad work history
+How to create a standout resume with bad work history

-- Go for functional layout resume where skills and workflows are prioritized over experience section
+- Go for a functional layout resume where skills and workflows are prioritized over the experience section

 - Create a proxy item in your experience section, e.g. “Freelancer”, or “Agency” and list your temporary experiences within it

-- Write an engaging Summary section to address recruiter’s questions about your inconsistent work history and turn it into your advantage (e.g. several areas of competence)
+- Write an engaging Summary section to address the recruiter’s questions about your inconsistent work history and turn it to your advantage (e.g. several areas of competence)

 - DON’T mention passion in your objective.
 Just don’t.